Skip To Content

 Work with existing tasks

-The list of all your data pipeline tasks can be viewed through the scheduled tasks page, which is accessible from the Manage scheduling button in the data pipelines gallery page.
+The list of all your data pipeline tasks can be viewed through the scheduled tasks page, which is accessible from the Manage scheduling button on the data pipelines gallery page.
 In the editor, the Schedule button opens a panel that displays the tasks for the open data pipeline.

 Both the scheduled tasks page and the schedule panel in the editor contain information about the task including its title, the next run time, and task status.
 Values for Next run time are as follows: